marktsuchida/RichErrors/README.md

 should link to RichErrors.
 All other DLLs can then call API methods of the central DLL that wrap RichErrors functions.
-In this way, all resource allocation and deallocation for RichErrors occurs in the central DLL, meaning that it is safe to pass errors (`RERR_Error_Ptr`) across DLL boundaries, even if the DLLs each use a different C runtime.
+In this way, all resource allocation and deallocation for RichErrors occurs in the central DLL, meaning that it is safe to pass errors (`RERR_ErrorPtr`) across DLL boundaries, even if the DLLs each use a different C runtime.
 (This matters mostly on Windows where different versions and configurations of MSVC use different runtimes.)

 Err2Code (`Err2Code.h`)